Anthony-Hoopkins/nodejs2024Q1-service/README.md

 After application running open new terminal and enter:

-To run all tests without authorization
+To run all tests without authorization (for current part 1)

 ```
 npm run test